COVID-19 Triage Testing surges at Naval Hospital Bremerton

+Dr. Dan Frederick, NHB population health officer and PHEO stressed that being administered a COVID-19 vaccine continues to be the best tool to protect against the disease.

+“Getting vaccinated for COVID provides the best means to help stop the virus and its variants,” Frederick said.

-NHB is also providing – by appointment - the Pfizer COVID-19 vaccine to all eligible beneficiaries age 5 and older, as well as vaccine booster shot:
+Towards that end, NHB offers – by appointment - the Pfizer COVID-19 vaccine to all eligible beneficiaries age 5 and older, as well as vaccine booster shot:

 https://bremerton.tricare.mil/Patient-Resources/-COVID-19-Vaccine